 3. The requirement for industry knowledge in the project

 An example is the healthcare industry, where stringent regulatory requirements apply.
-Regulations like the “Health Insurance Portability and Accountability Act” (HIPAA) are complex, and software development for core functionalities require considerable industry knowledge.
+Regulations like the “Health Insurance Portability and Accountability Act” (HIPAA) are complex, and software development for core functionalities requires considerable industry knowledge.

 Another example is the financial services industry, where payment providers need to comply with regulations like the “Payment Card Industry Data Security Standard” (PCI DSS).
-Developers need a degree of industry knowledge.
+Developers need a degree of industry knowledge in such cases.

 4. The SDLC model for the project

-Your choice of the “Software Development Life Cycle” (SDLC) model influences your decision about the kind of team you use.
+Your choice of the “Software Development Life Cycle” (SDLC) model influences your decision about what kind of team you use.
 Take the example of the “Agile” SDLC model.
-Agile philosophy stresses on developers working closely with customers, which improves the focus on real business value.
+Agile philosophy stresses software developers working closely with customers, which improves the focus on real business value.

-You can see how the developers should collaborate closely with the customer.
-In fact, in Scrum, i.e., a popular technique for Agile development, the teams are small closely-knit cross-functional teams.
-Developers and testers work together in such “Scrum teams”, along with customers.
+You can see why software developers need to collaborate closely with the customer.
+In fact, in the Scrum methodology, i.e., a popular technique for Agile development, engineers work in small closely-knit cross-functional teams.
+Developers and testers work together in these “Scrum teams” along with customers.